sadiyakpr/Vrinda-Store-Performance-Report-Using-Power-BI/README.md

    (n) Amount

-   (o) Ship-city
+   (o) ship-city

-   (p) Ship-state
+   (p) ship-state

-   (q) Ship-postal code
+   (q) ship-postal code

-   (r) Ship-country
+   (r) ship-country

    (s) B2B

 - Step 2: Open power query editor & in view tab under Data preview section, select "column Quantity" and standardize the values for the column.
 Since, 1 and one, 2 and two are same.
   - Follow the same for "column Gender".
 - Step 3: Remove unecessary columns.
-  - Remove column ship-country since all the shipment were with one country, "India".
+  - Remove "column ship-country" since all the shipment were with one country, "India".
-  - Remove column currency since all the transactions were in indian rupees.
+  - Remove "column currency" since all the transactions were in indian rupees.

 - Step 4: Calculated column was created in which, customers were grouped into various age groups.
-  - For creating new column following DAX expression was written;

-        Age Group =

-        if(Vrinda Store[Age]>=50, "50-100 (100 included)",

-        if(Vrinda Store[Age]>=30, "30-49 (49 included)",

-        "18-29 (29 included)"))
+  - Teenager (>=18)
+  - Adult (>=30)
+  - Senior (>=50)

-- Step 5: It was observed that in none of the columns errors & empty values were present.
+- Step 5: It was observed that in none of the columns errors or empty values were present.
-- Step 6: Change default column names to convinient and consize labels.
+- Step 6: Change default column names to convenient and consize labels.
-- Step 7: Click "Close & Apply" ones all transformation are completed.
-Power BI does not make changed to original raw dataset.
+- Step 7: Click "Close & Apply" once all transformations are completed.
+Power BI does not make changes to the original raw dataset.
-- Step 8: Create visualizations for the modelled dataset.
+- Step 8: Create visualisations for the modelled dataset.
 This helps derive insights from the dataset.
-This is done on report view section on power BI.
+This is done in the report view section on Power BI.
 - Step 9: Give a one line summary on the top of the canvas using a text box.
-The report summary is "Vrinda Store Performance".
+The report summary is "Vrinda Store Performance."
-  - Additionally a sub-title could also be added, for the report it is "2022".
+- Additionally, a sub-title could also be added; for the report, it is "2022."
-- Step 10: Produce visualizations for the following factors,
+- Step 10: Produce visualisations for the following factors,

   (a) Total revenue store makes